freqtrade/freqtrade/docs/freqai.md

         return df
 ```

-The user of the present example does not want to pass the `bb_lowerband` as a feature to the model,
+The user of the present example does not wish to pass the `bb_lowerband` as a feature to the model,
 and has therefore not prepended it with `%`.
 The user does, however, wish to pass `bb_width` to the
 model for training/prediction and has therefore prepended it with `%`.